 How Long Does a Cord of Wood Last?

 On average, a cord of wood is expected to last between 6 – 10 weeks when the wood is used primarily to generate heat for a house during the winter.
-Although, the exact period a cord of wood may last depends on several factors, including the wood type, the size of the home, etc. Although, it will be essential to consider each element.
+Although, the exact period a cord of wood may last depends on several factors, including the wood type, the size of the home, etc. However, it will be essential to consider each element.

 The answer to this question largely depends on various factors, such as the type of wood and the size of the home.
 Generally speaking, a cord of wood is expected to last anywhere between 6-10 weeks when used for heating a household during winter months.
 However, other aspects should be considered when considering how long a cord of wood will last, depending on individual circumstances.